mvyas85/Square/Readme.md

 adb install -r -f build/outputs/apk/debug/app-debug.apk
 ```

+## What is next ?
+1. Better UX – Design improvements
+2. Internationalization to support multiple language
+3. Error handling for better user experience (wifi not connected and handle other scenarios)
+4. Other features to save user's preferences can be added
+6. Add multiple logs throughout so it can become production ready
+7. Unit tests, Instrumentation tests, Automation tests.

+# Your Focus Areas.
+What area(s) did you focus on when working on the project?
+The architecture and data flow?
+The UI?
+Something else?
+Please note what you think best exhibits your skills and areas of expertise.
+> Design and architecture.
 ## Points to Highlight
 1. Project completed in both Kotlin & Java uses Jetpack libraries
 - Coroutines (kotlin)